1904cc/memex/docs/backlink.md

 This code will store the cookie for 24 hours.

-It can be overridden if another "overview page" sets the same cookie.
+It will be overridden if another "overview page" sets the same cookie.